lsndr/yuow/README.md

 Insert, delete and update methods are necessary to be able to persist your domain model state.

 Those methods are pretty trivial and structurually the same.
+The example above lacks concurrency control logic, so it's up to you how to implement it if you need it: you can use database means like row-level locks or use [versioning](#versioning).

 ```typescript
 async flushInsert(order: Order) {